centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 the *maximum queries per transaction* parameter to optimize processing speed.

 This output can be tasked to rebuild RRD data from a database of stored metric data.
-This is usually a slow, costly process, through you can simultaneously process new metric data as a reduced speed.
+This is usually a slow, costly process, though you can simultaneously process new metric data at a reduced speed.

 *Storage*-type outputs have the following parameters: